 14. 900-1200 Women Crusaders and Stabilizers

-During the Crusades, women did not sit idly by but took action on the battle field along side their male counterparts.
-In addition, they stepped into various roles of power.
-Though not talked about, these women's impact on the results of the crusades is undeniable.
+During the Crusades, women took action on the battlefield alongside their male counterparts.
+In addition, they assumed power in various roles.
+Their impact on the Crusades was undeniable.

 |